Our Guide to French Terroir: Where Flavour meets Land

 Regional Specificity

-Terroir is highly location-specific as the qualities that make a wine or food unique to a particular terroir may not apply to products from other areas or regions, making it challenging to generalise and apply the concept more widely.
+Terroir is highly location-specific, as the qualities that make a wine or food unique to a particular terroir may not apply to products from other areas or regions, making it challenging to generalise and apply the concept more widely.

-Personal Terroir Favorites
+Personal Terroir Favourites

 Naughty in Brittany